Ever wondered how to do a light sweep animation?

 The rotating light effect uses CSS animations combined with a conic gradient.

-The animation layer fills the card with position: absolute
+The animation layer fills the card with position: absolute and inset: 0.

 Use a custom CSS property to control the rotation value.